ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 **The manuscript is under review now.
 The link will release after the accept.**
 **You can first preview on the MedRxiv: https://www.medrxiv.org/content/10.1101/2020.06.10.20127910v1**

+## Instructions and Navigations

+For the data processing, we can refrence the file: `Scheduling_Data_Clean.r`; and the model development, please reference the file: `Scheduling_Models.R`.

+With the following software and hardware list you can run all code files present in the github.

 ### Software and Hardware List
 | Software required                   | Hardware required
 | ------------------------------------| -----------------------------------|